AbeBuckRobotics/BatStateUTNEU-Future-Engineers-2024/README.md

 ### 5.3.
 Obstacle Management Recommendations

-- Consider an obstacle management with continuous detection of the obstacle rather than a single-instance detection which causes a lot of movements.
+- Consider an obstacle challenge strategy with continuous detection of the traffic signs rather than a single-instance detection which causes a lot of movements.
 In addition to that, try to apply various detection methods beyond simple pixel-based such as object tracking, which is the recognition and tracking of items along through an image processing application.
 This offers the advantage of consistently following a target unlike simple pixel-based methods.

 ***